India's Economic Outlook 2015

-Economic Risk: (Outlook - Stable) In our recent economic evaluation, The UNIDOW FIS has maintained a stable outlook on the overall economic prospect of the country.
+Economic Outlook: (Stable) In our recent economic evaluation, The UNIDOW FIS has maintained a stable outlook on the overall economic prospect of the country.
 The challenge of overspending will be curbed and we're anticipating firm growth and minimal risk of large fiscal deficit to GDP ratio.
 However, with limited space for rate cut, RBI is unlikely to ease its policy rates in every meet this year due to persistent inflation and volatile industrial output and manufacturing prices threatening the inflation prospect.
 RBI is giving full attention to the inflation problem, which is undermining the fragile economic growth.